 It depends where we are on the cycle.
 These things have to be done extremely quickly.
 I would like to see us take a principled policy decision on how we're going to handle the negotiations before the officers do it.
 But, at the end of the day, it may well be that Officers have to do it under delegated powers for themselves.
 We are a Council that does what it can.
 I don't have an electric car or photo-voltaic cells or a ground source heat pump for my house because I can't afford them.
-But ....
-I do what I can [to be a good environmentalist].
+But I do what I can [to be a good environmentalist].
 Every financial issue is an environmental issue, and every environmental issue is a financial issue.
 The housing department has the ambition to go to green gas because it's being reviewed all the time.
+We have the ambition to make sure that our homes are as well insulated as possible.
 We have the ambition to give our tenants the best service, and the environment the best service, but at the moment we have to balance those two things.